mwenge/iridisalpha/src/PATTERNS.md

 decrementing X reaches 00 again.
 This makes the loop 256 iterations long, covering each of the 4 256-byte segments of the screen RAM.

-#### Drawing characters and colors on the screen
+### Drawing characters and colors on the screen
-Here's the routine that draws the colorful stripes behind the title in the title screen.
+How do we draw characters (and add color to them).
+Let's take the stripes behind the title name in the title screen of Iridis Alpha.
+There are seven of them forming a rainbow effect.

 ![image](https://lh3.googleusercontent.com/proxy/qDLnfhylHBQ6S9hSQY3hnjAcZq8I_iCUD0nfTuhLfLajwyZr_rSamiEdpGnbgUS5pW6uvqy6ojX-OUoiklxfQF4wgqc-kGTBJidsahIM1WNKemz0u4cOU6xds-62rz6e)

-The character being drawn to each position in the screen is '$00'.
+Here's the routine that draws the colorful stripes behind the title in the title screen.
+The character being drawn to each position in the screen is `$00`.
 If we look up the character set in charset.asm we see that it is 4 horizontal stripes.
 The routine repeats this charaacter across 7 lines.
 In addition it assigns a color to each line by writing the approprite value in the corresponding position of the C64's color ram (`$D800` - `$D8E7`).
 The color values are also given below.

 ```asm